MiscGuild/bridge/README.md

 5. Grant the bot the `Message Intent`.

 6. Generate an invite URL by going to OAuth2 tab and clicking on the URL Generator.
-Add the `bot` and `application.commands` scopes, before opening the link to invite the bot your server.
+Add the `bot` and `application.commands` scopes, before opening the link to invite the bot to your server.

 7. Fill out the `.env.template` file with your credentials and rename it to `.env`.